TRIPTYK/ember-common-ui/README.md

   - `<TpkInput::Label>` : .tpk-input-label
   - `<TpkInput::Input>` : .tpk-input-input

-If you want no base class applied to the component you can use the @classless argument.
+If you want no base class applied to the component, you can use the `@classless` argument.

 ##  Disclaimer